sai-byui/Tutorial/README.md

 ![Circles](photos/IBM.webp "layered circles")

-Is a sub(class?) of AI.
-It is a computer algorithm that learns by itself.
-It reprograms itself, as it is given new or more data where it than can perform the specific task it's designed to improve automatically.
+Is a subfield of AI.
+It is based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.

 An example of this would be last semester we looked at and followed a machine learning algorithm that could predict given a parameter who would survive the titanic sinking or computer vision
   <br/>